 Insurance adjusters have the difficult task of monetizing economic damages.
 Since things like physical and emotional pain don’t come with a billing statement, they will review the following factors to calculate a fair number:

 You also have the right to file a lawsuit against the other driver.
 To pursue legal action in the civil court system, there’s a strict deadline known as a statute of limitations that you must follow.
-The statute of limitations for car accidents in North Carolina is three years.
+The statute of limitations for car accidents in North and South Carolina is three years.
 That means you have three years from the accident date to sue.
 After three years pass, you’ll lose your right to compensation in this matter.

-Many accident victims choose to use the legal theory of negligence as a basis for their case.
+Many accident victims choose to use the legal theory of negligence as a basis for their cases.
 An individual is negligent if they fail to use a reasonable degree of care to prevent injury to another.
 There are five elements you’ll need to show existed at the time of the crash to use this theory:

 Insurance claims only involve economic and non-economic damages; however, there’s a third type of damage in lawsuits.
 You can pursue punitive damages in particular instances.
 Instead of compensating your losses from the accident, it’s a way to penalize the at-fault party for their actions.
 A jury might award this type of damage if you can provide clear and convincing evidence that the other driver acted with fraud, malice, or willful conduct.

 The number one reason most accident victims choose not to seek legal representation is cost.
-They might already face financial struggles due to expensive medical bills and the inability to return to their job.
+They might already face financial struggles due to expensive medical bills and the inability to return to work.
 They believe they’ll save money in the long run if they handle their case themselves.
 What they don’t realize is most personal injury law firms work on contingency.

 When you hire us, we’ll file an insurance claim on your behalf and perform a complete investigation into the car crash.
 We have the resources to locate relevant evidence, such as:

-Our North Carolina car accident lawyers are ready to represent you in your case.
+Our North and South Carolina car accident lawyers are ready to represent you in your case.
 We provide dependable customer service, legal advice, and emotional support to our clients.
 We’ll help you get through this challenging ordeal and recover from your injuries.

 We know you’re suffering.
 It seems unfair that you’re dealing with the consequences of someone else’s actions.
 We’ll use every resource we have to find the at-fault driver and hold them accountable for the damage they caused.
-We dedicate our time and attention to every detail, so we’re able to build a solid case for our clients.
-To schedule your free consultation and discuss your hit and run car accident, call (877) 333-1000 today.
+We dedicate our time and attention to every detail so we’re able to build a solid case for our clients.
+To schedule your free consultation and discuss your hit-and-run car accident, call (877) 333-1000 today.